Become a Visiting Student at Shenandoah

-Visiting Students, though not enrolled in a certificate or degree program at Shenandoah University, are held to the same academic standards and judged in the same way as students who are enrolled in a certificate or degree program.
+Visiting Students take courses and are not enrolled in a certificate or degree program at Shenandoah University.
+However, they are held to the same academic standards and judged in the same way as students who are admitted, degree-seeking students.

 - Receive access to SU Canvas where your course information will be located.

 Should a Visiting Student later apply for admission as a degree-seeking student, the regular admission procedure is then followed with the Office of Admissions.

 The maximum number of credit hours a Visiting Student may apply into a certificate or degree program with Shenandoah University are:

 - Undergraduate Visiting Students may apply no more than 30 credit hours to an undergraduate certificate or degree program.